redpesk-labs/red-pak/QA/REDPAK.HRQ.md

 see the document @REDPAK.OVE.

-Within REDPAK, the term *rednode* refers to a named execution environment defined by a configuration file.
+Within REDPAK, the term *rednode* refers to a named execution environment implementing security restrictions as defined by a configuration file.

-Within REDPAK, *rednodes* can be nested in a simple hierarchical way where one *rednode*, called the *child*, is setup on top of one other *rednode*, called the *parent*, in a such way that restriction of parents always apply to children.
+Within REDPAK, *rednodes* can be nested in a simple hierarchical way where one *rednode*, called the *child*, is setup on top of one other *rednode*, called the *parent*, in a such way that restriction of parents always apply to any of its direct or indirect children.

-REDPAK is integrated with a package manager in redpesk OS to enable adding, removing and updating packages in *rednodes*.
+REDPAK is integrated with a package manager in redpesk OS to enable adding, removing and updating packages within *rednodes*.
 The nested hierarchy of *rednodes* forbids to install in children a package already installed in a parent.